Uganda Development Bank Limited: Future plans

 As of September 2013, the bank had re-organized and repositioned itself to play a larger and more visible role in Uganda's development finance.
 It has developed a medium-term recapitalization plan (2013-2017) that will increase shareholder's equity from the current USh 100 billion (US$40 million), to USh 500 billion (US$200 million).

 Its growth plan has been streamlined to harmonize with Uganda's National Development Plan (NDP) and with Vision 2040.
 Vision 2040 aims to transform Ugandan society from a peasant population to a modern and prosperous country by the year 2040.
 Some of the development partners that UDBL is working with include the Kuwait Fund, the African Export-Import Bank, BADEA, and the Islamic Development Bank.

 In June 2020, the Uganda Ministry of Finance, Planning and Economic Development, announced its intention of further increase its share capital in UDB from USh 500 billion (US$136 million) to USh 2 trillion (US$545 million).
 This is part of the bank's five-year strategic plan 2020–2024.

+In March 2024, management revealed plans to establish five regional offices to take services closer to the bank's clients.
+The location of the regional offices include the following: